lasyalv/luxury-ambassador-event-study-engine/README.md

 ## Introduction

 This project investigates the impact of celebrity **Brand Ambassador** announcements on luxury fashion companies’ stock performance.
 Specifically, we perform an *event study* to quantify how the market reacts to these marketing events.
-The business question is: _Do new brand ambassadors generate positive abnormal returns for the fashion firm?_ The stock market’s response can be measured using the **Cumulative Average Abnormal Return (CAAR)** metric, a standard tool in financial event analysis (`conscientiateam.com`).
+The business question is: _Do new brand ambassadors generate positive abnormal returns for the fashion firm?_ The stock market’s response can be measured using the **Cumulative Average Abnormal Return (CAAR)** metric, a standard tool in financial event analysis.

 ## Dataset